Postgraduate Course: Marine Systems and Policies (PGGE11186)

-- Be familiar with an array of conservation pathways and scenarios for recovery, e.g. habitat conservation and restoration.
+- Be familiar with a array of conservation pathways and scenarios for recovery, e.g. habitat conservation and restoration.

 - Be familiar with examples of key national and international marine conservation policies.

-- Conduct critical reviews of key literature and policies, developing the capacity to conduct policy analysis and suggest solutions for different settings and scales, resulting in a formal policy paper.
+- Conduct reviews of key literature and policies, developing the capacity to conduct policy analysis and solutions for different settings and scales, resulting in a formal policy paper.